Ysoroko/19piscine2020/README.md

 ------------------------------------------------------

-*Please note that if you are a student attempting to enter the school, using github and other people's code is considered cheating, so avoid using my code in your projects for your own sake.*
+*Please note that if you are a student attempting to enter the school, using github and other people's code is considered cheating, so avoid this webpage for your own sake.*

 #### My Results:
 ![](Images/img.png)